The Zen Of Salt

 There are a lot of people worried that Americans consume too much salt.
 That's because prepared foods like frozen dinners and fast food from restaurants have so much added.

 If you remain worried about too much salt in your diet, the secret is to control it yourself.
-The secret is to buy unprocessed foods and season them yourself.
+The secret is to cook!
+Buy unprocessed foods and season them yourself.
 If you avoided fast foods and processed foods, you will never have to worry about too much salt in your diet.

 The different kinds of salt